 Are you in desperate need of a new toilet?
 Well, the good news is that you don’t have to break the bank to get one.
 There are many affordable options under $200 on the market, but finding the right one may be more complicated than you think.
 That’s why we’ve created our list of the top-rated picks that should help you with your final choice.

 What makes the best toilet under $200?
 Here, we’ll explore the most important criteria that might affect your decision.
 First, the type is crucial as you can either get a one or two-piece.
 You’ll also want to pay attention to the shape to ensure that the particular model suits you.
 Don’t forget to check how much water it uses in the flush system for the economy and other key specifications, such as material, dimensions, and warranty.
+With that being said, the TOTO CST244EF#12 Entrada Toilet gets the Editor’s Choice nomination.
 Are you ready to learn more?
 Let’s get started!

 We think this is the best toilet under $200 due to several different reasons.
 It’s a two-piece toilet that is going to perfectly fit into most bathrooms, and its bowl is also elongated for anyone who prefers that shape.